AdamGonda/adamgonda.com/_posts/2020-10-11-Fun-month:-day-2.md

 So you can learn about them first hand without the need to implement any business logic, and with games involved 😀, which always makes things more fun I think.

-Ooo! after snake I was interested in what other games can I implement this way, so I started to add more, check them out.